ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * URL - a browser URL where the user can go to obtain more information about this service requesting the challenge
     * Domains - a list of domains the service will accept trusted signatures as proof
     * Namespace URLs - the list of URLs that require permission to continue
-  * Encryption passphrase upon grant proof (optional, if challenge is not required) - the outer passphrase used to decrypt the lockbox passphrase which has been twice encrypted.
+  * Encryption passphrase upon grant proof (optional, if challenge is not required) - the outer passphrase used to decrypt the sensitive information from the identity service

 ### Returns